-Potential causes that may support the ASD may include, but are not limited to, sampling causes (ASD Type I), laboratory causes (ASD Type II), statistical evaluation causes (ASD Type III) and/or natural variation causes (ASD Type IV).
-This ASD for the BSFAP will be focused on assessing whether Type IV natural variations in groundwater could be the cause of statistically significant exceedances of beryllium, cobalt and lithium reported from groundwater monitoring well MW-1603.
+Potential causes that may support the ASD may include, but are not limited to, sampling causes (ASD Type I), laboratory causes (ASD Type II), statistical evaluation causes (ASD Type III), and/or natural variation causes (ASD Type IV).
+This ASD for the BSFAP will focus on assessing whether Type IV natural variations in groundwater could be the cause of SSLs of beryllium, cobalt, lithium, and radium 226/228 reported from groundwater monitoring well MW-1603.

-Historical groundwater monitoring data for MW-1603 is provided as Table 1.
+Historical groundwater monitoring data for MW-1603 is provided as Table 1 (attached).